PythonRSAS/pythonrsas.github.io/_posts/2020-01-08-11-Interpretable-AI-XAI.md

 ###  Confidence intervals
 > The same **resampling** techniques that make ensemble models so successful can be used to compile confidence intervals, and generate similar concepts like p-values.

+### More
+Back to the start, why we should accept less in powerful machine learning!

+If we have insufficient or poor data, or omit important variables, no magic will compensate.
+Like in linear regression models, machine learning cannot make something out of nothing, which we should try to ensure via explainability.